 So, Mac friends, what's up?
 How's it going?
 All good with you?
 Good, good I'm glad.
 Look.
 Maybe we should talk.

 Thanks so much for reading!
-If you missed it, here's the first part of this note, where I talk about Windows a bit.
+If you missed it, check out the first part on my blog, where I talk about Windows a bit.
 This was as an addition to this post by this guy, who is writing this book; if you're thinking about trying Linux, it's definitely worth checking that out.